laravel-streams/streams-core/docs/basics/addons.md

 All addons support an optional addon service provider.
 The service provider acts as a normal Laravel service provider and is responsible for registering your addon's routes, classes, services, singletons, events, commands, plugins, view overrides and more.
 Don't worry though, the addon service provider is designed to let you do all of this with simple arrays.

-To get started, create you service provider.
+To get started, create your service provider class.
 The class name of your addon service provider is *directly* related to your addon class name.
 Simply add `ServiceProvider` to the end of it.

 	ExampleModule transforms to: ExampleModuleServiceProvider
 	ExampleTheme  transforms to: ExampleThemeServiceProvider

 A simple addon service provider might look like this:

-	<?php namespace Anomaly\PagesModule;
+	<?php namespace Anomaly\ExampleModule;

 	use Anomaly\Streams\Platform\Addon\AddonServiceProvider;

-	class PagesModuleServiceProvider extends AddonServiceProvider
+	class ExampleModuleServiceProvider extends AddonServiceProvider
 	{

 	}